100 Notable alumni of

 -

-Morris King Udall was an American attorney and Democratic politician who served as a U.S. representative from Arizona from May 2, 1961, to May 4, 1991.
-He was a leading contender for the 1976 Democratic presidential nomination, but ultimately lost to eventual president, Jimmy Carter.
+Morris King Udall was an American attorney and politician who served as a U.S. representative from Arizona from 1961 to 1991.
+As a member of the Democratic Party, he was a leading contender for the 1976 Democratic presidential nomination, but ultimately lost to eventual president, Jimmy Carter.
 Udall was noted by many for his independent and liberal views.

 -